 - Industry awards can be a helpful indication of the qualities of a particular car finance company.
 At CCC, for example, we are proud to have won the annual F&I Achievement Award, a recognition of excellence in the industry.

-By taking these aspects into consideration, online car finance will not only be as safe as traditional models – but end up saving you a lot of money.
+By taking these aspects into consideration, online car finance will be as safe as traditional models.
+And it may end up saving you a lot of money, too.